kytschi/tengu/README.md

 If you after a more lightweight CMS go with my other project https://github.com/kytschi/dumb-dog

+## Requirements
+* PHP 8+
+* Mysql/Maria DB or equivalent
+* Phalcon 5
+* PHP-GD
+* Redis (OPTIONAL but worth it for production server to cache)
+* geoiplookup (OPTIONAL, only if you want to lookup the country of origin for stats)

 ## Setup

 ### Creating the tengu.pub file for encryption